data-dot-all/dataall/pages/deploy/deploy_aws.md

 |Lambda function |true| - Lambda functions are configured with more memory|
 |Lambda function |false| - Lambda functions are configured with less memory|

+### I used the wrong accounts or made another mistake in the deployment.
+How do I un-deploy data.all?
+In the above steps we are only deploying data.all tooling resources.
+Hence, if the CI/CD CodePipeline pipeline has not been entirely run, nothing has been deployed to the infrastructure account(s).

+To clean-up the tooling account we have to simply delete the 2 AWS CloudFormation stacks deployed in the account:
+- In your selected region: `<resource_prefix>-<git_branch>-cicd-stack`
+- In us-east-1: `<resource_prefix>-<git_branch>-cicd-stack-support-us-east-1`

+Some AWS resources have deletion particularities:
+- Aurora Database for integration testing: deletion protection is enabled by default and will result in `DELETE_FAILED` in AWS CloudFormation.
+Enable deletion in RDS before deleting `<resource_prefix>-<git_branch>-cicd-stack`.
+- KMS keys are marked as `pending deletion` and once the waiting period is over they are effectively deleted.
+This is their default behavior explained in the [documentation](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html).

+### Troubleshooting - The CodePipeline Pipeline fails with CodeBuild Error Code "AccountLimitExceededException"
+Sometimes, we run into the following error *"Error calling startBuild: Cannot have more than 1 builds in queue for the account"*.
+Nothing is wrong with the code itself, CodeBuild quotas have been hit.
+Just click on **Retry**.